 About me

-I am Kirsti Willis (she/they), a late diagnosed autistic, HCPC registered Art Psychotherapist, as well as a member of BAAT).
-As well as art psychotherapy, I offer counselling, mental health mentoring, parenting support, neurodivergence consultancy and training.
-I am neuro and LGBTQIA+ affirming, as well as an advocate and ally to minorities.
-In my work I draw from my extensive professional expertise and experience to offer my clients a well-rounded and comprehensive service.
-This give my clients the best possible chance of success in reaching their mental health related goals.
+I am Kirsti Willis (she/they), a late diagnosed autistic, HCPC registered Art Psychotherapist and a member of BAAT.
+In addition to art psychotherapy, I offer counselling and parenting support, as well as mental health mentoring (through Theorise) and neurodiversity consultancy/training.
+In my work, I am always neuro- and LGBTQIA+ affirming.
+I draw from my extensive professional knowledge and experience to offer my clients a well-rounded and comprehensive service.
+This ensures that they get the best possible chance of success in reaching their mental health related goals.

-My academic background includes a BSc in Psychology (Hons), a PG Cert in Counselling Studies, an MSc in Counselling Studies and an MSc in Art Psychotherapy, as well as a BBA in International Business from my (distant) youth when I was not sure about what I wanted to do with my life!
+My academic background includes a BSc in Psychology (Hons), a PG Cert and MSc in Counselling Studies (person-centered and psychodynamic traditions), as well as an MSc in Art Psychotherapy and a BBA in International Business from my youth.

-In addition to neurodivergence and LGBTQIA+, I also specialise in parenting/parenthood and chronic illness (such as Long COVID, ME/CFS, Fibromyalgia and MS).
+In addition to neurodivergence and LGBTQIA+, I also specialise in parenting/parenthood and perinatal mental health, as well as chronic conditions (such as Long COVID, ME/CFS, Fibromyalgia and MS).

 For your peace of mind, I am fully insured to provide both counselling and art psychotherapy.
 I am also registered with the ICO.

-My personal background is somewhat diverse, as my roots are both in Northern and Southern Europe, and I have lived in a few different European countries.
-Therefore, I think I have a slightly better than average appreciation of the impact and significance of cultural heritage/influences on mental health, particularly for neurodivergent individuals.
+My personal background is somewhat diverse, as my roots are both in the Northern and Southern Europe, and I have lived in a few different European countries.
+Therefore, I think I have a slightly better than average appreciation of the impact and significance of culture on mental health, particularly for neurodivergent individuals.
 Some countries seem significantly ahead of others in the understanding of neurodivergence and/or mental health issues.
-These issues can even be seen as taboo, which can make it very hard for neurodivergent individuals to find and receive appropriate support, or (if one is seeking it) a diagnosis, as this may not be available.
-I can work with people from most countries (and can accommodate different time zones), but there are some exceptions, so please check with me first.
+These topics can be seen as taboo, which can make it very hard for neurodivergent individuals to find and receive appropriate support, or a diagnosis (should they want to obtain one).
+Due to me working online and telephone, I can work with people from most countries (and can accommodate different time zones).
+However, there are some exceptions, so please check about this with me.

-Finnish is my mother tongue, so I can work in English and Finnish alike.
-I also speak a few other European languages, but, unfortunately, not to the level of being able to work in them, at the moment.
+My mother tongue is Finnish.
+Therefore, I can work in English and Finnish alike.
+I also speak a few other European languages, but not to the level required to work in them, at the moment.